Convex Clustering through MM: An Efficient Algorithm to Perform Hierarchical Clustering: Introduction

 Clustering is a core method in unsupervised machine learning and is used in many fields.
 Applications range from customer segmentation in marketing analytics to object detection in image processing.
 Over the past two decades, a new method called convex clustering has been introduced that combines aspects of the two popular techniques: $k$-means \citep{macqueen1967kmeans} and hierarchical clustering \citep[see, for example,][]{ma2007clustering_book}.

 The convex clustering framework was introduced by \cite{pelckmans2005convex_first} who formulated clustering as shrinkage of centroid distances subject to a convex loss function where each $p$-dimensional object $\mathbf{x}_i$ is represented by its own centroid $\mathbf{a}_i$.
 Distance shrinkage is applied to the pairs of $\mathbf{a}_i$ and $\mathbf{a}_j$ using a penalty term, and clusters emerge via the occurrence of equal cluster centroids. \cite{hocking2011clusterpath} have explained convex clustering as a convex relaxation of hierarchical clustering, while \cite{lindsten2011convex_also} have staged it as a convex relaxation of $k$-means clustering.
-The common loss function that is considered in these studies is
+Furthermore, early explorations into variants of the standard convex clustering problem can be found in \cite{she2008sparse} and \cite{guo2010pairwise}.